-You can’t ignore the growing threat of business email compromise anymore, especially with the rapid increase in the continent’s cybercrime.
+You can’t ignore the growing threat of business email compromise (BEC), given the rapid increase in cybercrime.
 Specifically, this cybercrime can severely affect your business and its stakeholders.
-So, it’s crucial to position yourself with the knowledge and skills with a view to preventing business email compromise (BEC).
+So, it’s crucial to have the knowledge and skills to prevent business email compromise.

 What is a BEC?